FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Clean Architecture.md

 2. **Longevity**: If the project is aiming to evolve and have a long lifespan, clean architecture provides solid guidelines to help the project grow in complexity
 3. **Team Size and Collaboration**: Clean Architecture provides clear boundaries and separation of concerns, making it easier for larger teams to work without many conflicts.
 4. **Testability**: Clean architecture promotes testability by enabling unit test of business logic.
 5. **Cross-platform Development**: Clean Architecture facilitates cross-platform development by abstracting the core business logic from platform-specific details.
-This allows tho separate interfaces and share the core business logic.
+This allows to separate interfaces and share the core business logic.
 6. **Full-Stack**: If you or your team moves between platforms, clean architecture can allow you to be productive in new projects and start developing without knowing about the specific framework implementation.

 ---